joemcbride/outlander-xamarin/README.md

 	* Creates a local variable that can be referenced later in the script as %myvar
 * setvariable myvar value
 	* acts the same as var
+* #var myvar value
+	* acts the same as var, except creates a global variable
 * unvar
 	* removes the variable
 * hasvar